How to share updates (and why they increase public trust)

 Mantras

-• Share the Done/doing
+• Share the done/doing

 Checklist

-• Create a template for weekly Done/doing updates.
+• Create a template for your updates.

 • Brand the updates so people know what project the update is about.